 5. Tiger Half Sleeve Tattoo

-The tiger is a powerful predator, and in its natural environment, it is at the top of the food chain.
+The tiger is a powerful predator, and it is at the top of the food chain in its natural environment.
 For this reason, the big cat is often linked with freedom and independence.
 It is also associated with strength and courage and has importance in various cultures.
-In China, the mighty beast represents dignity, and in India, it is the national animal.
+In China, the mighty beast represents dignity; in India, it is the national animal.
 A tiger tattoo is a great choice to get inked because of the symbolism connected to it and its beauty.
 When deciding to get body art, it is not hard to see why a woman would choose such a meaningful and interesting design.
-It also works well as a half sleeve because the placement allows for enough detailing to do your ink justice.
+It also works well as a half sleeve because the placement allows enough detailing to do your ink justice.